VuisterLab/cing/cing/Tests/data/org/1brv/README.txt

 brsvg_sparky.ucsf is spectrum in UCSF SPARKY format.
-Can be read by FC in Analysis En de orginele meta data staan in: http://code.google.com/p/cing/source/browse/trunk/cing/Tests/data/org/1brv/brsvg.clu SPEC         2     26   1024
+Can be read by FC in Analysis En de orginele meta data staan in: http://code.google.com/p/cing/source/browse/trunk/cing/Tests/data/org/1brv/brsvg.clu See the end of this file.
+Reading the sparky file into CCPN I see the following parameters working:

+Global scale 1.0
+Positive levels:		32530, 45542, 63759, 89262, 124967

+SPEC         2     26   1024
   FILE nb3
   NAME nb3